Saint-Étienne–Lyon railway: Traction

 During the first few months of operation, horses were used to provide the tractive power.
 Where the line descended the horses were carried in a truck for the 22 km descent and then hauled the train for the remainder of journey.
 For the journey up, one horse was used to haul 5 or six empty wagons.
 The trains were pulled at 3 or 4 km/h but ran down hill at a speed of 24 to 28 km/h.

 For comfort, the Seguin company had placed drapes on the seats and used leather straps to open and close the windows.
 The first were cut out by passengers and made into clothes and the straps were used as belts!

 Opening sections

 From early 1831, the locomotive Seguin hauled twenty-four to twenty-eight empty wagons between Givors and Rive-de-Gier or seven full wagons.
 On 3 April 1832, the section up to Lyon was used for freight transport with a few passengers being accepted, who sat on straw in the wagons.
 The last section, to Saint-Étienne, was opened on 1 October 1832 for passenger use only, freight being accepted a few months later.
 On 4 April 1833 the line was opened in its entirety.

 Rolling stock

-In 1836, the company possessed 12 locomotives, 135 wagons and transported its passengers from end to end in six hours.
+In 1836, the company possessed 12 locomotives and 135 wagons and transported its passengers from end to end in six hours.
 Accidents were a regular occurrence as people would sometimes walk along the railway line.
 From 1844, the use of horse traction was terminated and the entire journey was done in only 2 and a half hours.